 The increase in development budget helped the provincial Governments to take a much better control of development in their respective provinces.
 A number of large infrastructure projects have been initiated, which better reflect the priorities of provincial Governments and likely to be in better sync with Governments' planning process.
 As such, these projects are expected to have much less implementation problems than federal projects implemented in the provinces.
-However, the increase in development budget, both at the federal and provincial levels,

-Figure 16: Structural Composition of PSDP See Policy Note "Pakistan: Public Expenditure - Issues and Reforms" International Growth Centre", Lahore, 2015.
+However, the increase in development budget, both at the federal and provincial levels, See Policy Note "Pakistan: Public Expenditure - Issues and Reforms" International Growth Centre" Lahore 2015